seantheking14/Readify/README.md

-  # LitLens
+  # Readify

-  This is a code bundle for LitLens.
-The original project is available at https://www.figma.com/design/V90BZvUTPnKR553v21Enxm/LitLens.
+  This is a code bundle for Readify.

   ## Running the code